Energy Best Deal annual impact evaluation

 - Reluctance to change through concern they may not be better off.

-- being worried they may lose their fuel supply
+- Worry that they may lose their fuel supply.

 The Energy Best Deal programme offers a series of information sessions for consumers and frontline workers from a range of organisations supporting financial capability.